japila-books/spark-sql-internals/docs/spark-sql-properties.md

 Default: `true`

-Use link:spark-sql-SQLConf.adoc#preferSortMergeJoin[SQLConf.preferSortMergeJoin] method to access the current value.
+Use [SQLConf.preferSortMergeJoin](SQLConf.md#preferSortMergeJoin) method to access the current value.

 | [[spark.sql.legacy.rdd.applyConf]] *spark.sql.legacy.rdd.applyConf*

-*(internal)* Enables propagation of xref:spark-sql-SQLConf.adoc#getAllConfs[SQL configurations] when executing operations on the xref:spark-sql-QueryExecution.adoc#toRdd[RDD that represents a structured query].
+*(internal)* Enables propagation of [SQL configurations](SQLConf.md#getAllConfs) when executing operations on the xref:spark-sql-QueryExecution.adoc#toRdd[RDD that represents a structured query].
 This is the (buggy) behavior up to 2.4.4.

 Default: `true`